The Best Camping Cookware for Making Delicious Meals in the Outdoors

 Makes Packing Easier: The biggest advantage of owning a set of camp cookware is that you don’t have to rummage through your kitchen each time you want to go camping.
 Everything you need—cookware, dishware, utensils—can be stored together.
 It also reduces the chance of forgetting something critical at home—like the kettle—because you used to make coffee that morning!

-More compact: Folding handles, collapsible silicone pots, and nesting skillets, many types of camp cookware incorporates innovative design features to make them more compact.
-While some of these designs are quite clever, others are a little too clever.
+More compact: Folding handles, collapsible silicone pots, and nesting skillets–many types of camp cookware incorporate innovative design features to make them compact.
+While some of these designs are pretty clever, others are a little too clever.
 Keep your particular use case in mind.

 Consider your heat source

-Virtually all camp cookware is designed to work over a standard propane burner camping stove.
+Virtually all camp cookware is designed to work over a standard propane camp stove.

 However, if you want to cook over a campfire as well, then you will need to select cookware without any plastic components (handles, lids, or even non-stick coating) that could melt when exposed to the high heat of a fire.